dilyar85/vm-operator/docs/ref/api/v1alpha4.md

 off and then powered on again with the updated guest ID spec.

 This field is required when the VM has any CD-ROM devices attached. |
+| `groupName` _string_ | GroupName describes the name of a VirtualMachineGroup resource used to
+manage this VM and other VMs / VM groups together as a collective group.

+When managed by a group:

+- All placement / mobility operations are executed in the context of the group.
+- An OwnerReference is placed on the VM that points to the group.
+- Deleting the group will delete the VM.
+- Deleting the VM will be blocked as long as it is managed by a group. |

 ### VirtualMachineStatus